Types of Financial Aid Programs

 New York State Financial Aid Programs

 New York state residents may apply for tuition assistance through the TAP or APTS programs.
 New York also offers merit-based scholarships, aid to eligible Native American students, and incentive programs for students studying in certain STEM programs.
-A partial list of New York state aid programs frequently used by Tompkins Cortland students are listed here.
 A complete list of New York State aid programs is available online.